onlyarial/Wiki-Bot/README.md

-# Chocolate Hub Wiki Discord Bot
+# Wiki Discord Bot

-This bot syncs a Notion wiki into a local vector store, then answers Discord questions from that wiki.
+This bot syncs a Notion wiki into a local vector store, then answers questions through Discord from that wiki.

 ## What you need